 Already some cities are moving to replicate Tulsa’s success.
 In Mesquite, Texas, which saw 15 new dollar stores built over the course of a decade, the city consulted with Hall-Harper and ultimately passed a similar dollar store “dispersal” ordinance.

 In New Orleans, several city council members have recognized dollar stores as a problem.
 Similar to Tulsa, they’ve seen these stores concentrate in particular neighborhoods.
 In 2018, New Orleans City Council passed a motion directing the city’s planning commission to conduct a study to help “classify, define and regulate” dollar stores.
-Along with a draft of the “Small Box Retail Diversity Study,” which was released in November, the commission has scheduled public hearings and invited public comments.
+Along with this “Small Box Retail Diversity Study,” finalized in December, the commission has scheduled public hearings and invited public comments.

-Cities and states can also take steps to actively support the development of local grocery stores, just as Tulsa is doing with Honor Capital.
+Cities and states can also take steps to actively support the development of local grocery stores, just as Tulsa is doing with TEDC’s new grocery store.
 One of the biggest barriers entrepreneurs face in starting new grocery stores is securing a business loan.
 The Pennsylvania Fresh Food Financing Initiative has shown how to solve this problem.
 Through loans made over the course of about a decade, it has facilitated the opening and expansion of more than 80 local food stores in underserved cities and towns across the state.

 As these policy examples illustrate, communities are not at the mercy of the dollar chains and their plans to blanket both rural and urban America with thousands of new stores.
 By blocking the spread of dollar stores and fostering the growth of local grocers, cities and towns can begin to close the gap in access to fresh food while also building local power and opportunity.